Plant-based diet

 A plant-based diet is a diet consisting mostly or entirely of plant-based foods.
-Plant-based diets encompass a wide range of dietary patterns that contain low amounts of animal products and high amounts of plant products such as vegetables, fruits, whole grains, legumes, nuts and seeds.
-They do not need to be vegan or vegetarian but are defined in terms of low frequency of animal food consumption.
+It encompasses a wide range of dietary patterns that contain low amounts of animal products and high amounts of fiber-rich plant products such as vegetables, fruits, whole grains, legumes, nuts, seeds, herbs and spices.
+Plant-based diets may also be vegan or vegetarian, but do not have to be, as they are defined in terms of high frequency of plants and low frequency of animal food consumption.

 Terminology

 Origin of the term "plant-based diet" is attributed to Cornell University nutritional biochemist T. Colin Campbell who presented his diet research at the US National Institutes of Health in 1980.
 Campbell's research about a plant-based diet extended from The China Project, a decade-long study of dietary practices in rural China, giving evidence that a diet low in animal protein and fat, and high in plant foods, could reduce the incidence of several diseases.
 In 2005, Campbell and his son published The China Study, a best-selling book emphasizing the potential health benefits of a plant-based diet.
 Campbell also used the plant-based concept to educate consumers about how eating meat had significant environmental consequences.

 Some authors draw a distinction between diets that are "plant-based" or "plant-only".
 A plant-based diet may be defined as consuming plant-sourced foods that are minimally processed.

 A review analyzing the use of the term plant-based diet in medical literature found that 50% of clinical trials use the term interchangeably with vegan, meaning that the interventional diet did not include foods of animal origin.
 30% of studies included dairy products and 20% meat.

 In 2021, the World Health Organization (WHO) stated that "plant-based diets constitute a diverse range of dietary patterns that emphasize foods derived from plant sources coupled with lower consumption or exclusion of animal products.
 Vegetarian diets form a subset of plant-based diets, which may exclude the consumption of some or all forms of animal foods."
-The WHO lists, flexitarian, lacto-vegetarian, lacto-ovo vegetarian, ovo-vegetarian, pescatarian and vegan diets as plant-based.
+The WHO lists flexitarian, lacto-vegetarian, lacto-ovo vegetarian, ovo-vegetarian, pescatarian and vegan diets as plant-based.

+A 2023 review paper defined plant-based as "a dietary pattern in which foods of animal origin are totally or mostly excluded".

+In 2024, the International Organization for Standardization drafted ISO 8700 on "Plant-based foods and food ingredients - Definitions and technical criteria for labelling and claims".